Techtales.

 The matcher object configures the path that you want the API to match.
 You can modify the protected and public routes, and make sure to include them in the matcher function.

-Next we are going to create a login functionality that utilizes PRISMA to find and authenticate the user and return a http only cookie in the response body.
+Next, we are going to create a login functionality that utilizes PRISMA to find and authenticate the user and return an HTTP-only cookie in the response body.
 It is better to create this in an api route.

 Here is the login function in a file called /api/auth/login:

-You can add some more complicated functionalities, such as checking the request ip address to rate limit the user.
-If you wish to add a rate limiter in the login function, you can get user ip address by doing the following:
+You can add some more complicated functionalities, such as checking the request ip address to rate-limit the user.
+If you wish to add a rate limiter in the login function, you can get the user's IP address by doing the following:

 Now we need to create a helper function that you can call to get the user.
-Remember this function cannot return the user in the frontend, it will only work in the server.
+Remember, this function cannot return the user to the frontend; it will only work on the server.

-This function enables you to decode the token but does not account for scenarios where the token exists but is expired and you might need to further modify it to handle such scenarios.
+This function enables you to decode the token, but does not account for scenarios where the token exists but has expired, and you might need to further modify it to handle such scenarios.

-To get user data, create a route (/api/me) where you can fetch the user data each time there is a logged in user.
-This route will receive the request cookies and use decodeToken function to return user data:
+To get user data, create a route (/api/me) where you can fetch the user data each time there is a logged-in user.
+This route will receive the request cookies and use the decodeToken function to return user data:

 With the current setting, you can fetch user data and save it in context each time the user logs in.
 This ensures that components that need user data have access to the data.